fabianegli/singlecell_proteomics/README.md

 This repository is licensed under the BSD-3 clause license.

-The license for my contributinos resides in `LICENSE-fabianegli` while the original code's license is in `LICENSE`.

 The licenses of the bundled data is noted in the "The budled data in `data.tar.gz`" section above.

 ## Comments